-The specific CX design can be building a new lobby or changing an existing customer-facing process that takes too long, or simplifying an internal procedure that prevents employees from solving customers’ problems quickly.
-Due to its importance, CX design is also one of the six disciplines that the CCXP exam covers.
-Any CX professional must feel accountable and responsible for CX design.
-It is our job to design and to to prove the ROI of that design.
+The specific CX design can be building a new lobby, changing an existing customer-facing process that takes too long, or simplifying an internal procedure that prevents employees from solving customers’ problems quickly.
+Due to its importance, CX design is also one of the six disciplines that the CCXP Exam covers.
+Every CX professional must feel accountable and responsible for CX design.
+It is our job to design customer-centric experiences and to prove the ROI of that design.

 What do you want the customer to do?

-The original plan to address the bad customer experience was to introduce self-tagging kiosks in the lobby.
-If only customers could print their own bag tags, all the lines would be gone.
-At first look that sounded logical, until I remembered .
+But then, we all remembered the great book “The Goal” .
 The Goal teaches to look for the bottleneck of any operation and to chase it all the way down/out of the system.
 Instead of building the business case only for kiosks, I kept thinking about the end-to-end journey of the customer.
-Not surprisingly, when we asked our 5 whys we quickly found out the root cause that we needed to solve with the future CX design.
+Not surprisingly, when we asked our 5 Whys, we quickly found the root cause that we needed to solve with the future CX design.

-We never had bag drop positions.
-Functionally, there was nothing different between the bag drop position and the full service position.
-Customers would go to the fast lane and clog it with questions or needs that required our crewmembers to act as a full service desk, holding the line for up to 15 minutes per customer.
+We never truly had Bag Drop positions.
+Functionally, there was nothing different between the Bag Drop position and the Full Service position.
+Customers would go to the fast lane and clog it with questions or needs that required crewmembers to act as a full service desk, holding the line for up to 15 minutes per customer.

 Featured Image Courtesy of Cosmopolitan Magazine